ajaydhar1/ajaydhar1/README.md

 ### Hi there 👋

 My name is Ajay Dhar.
-I am a Principal Software Engineer and Software Architect.
+I am a Software Developer and Entrepreneur.

 ### My Tech Stack
 Note: Click on any badge to watch an all-in-one, crash course on that technology.